Supersonic-Sites/Condesa/content/about.md

     img_alt: The Condesa Team
     cta: Call To Action
     desc: >
-      Condesa we wanted to put our wealth of knowledge and experience, at your service.<br><br>
+      At Condesa we wanted to put our wealth of knowledge and experience, at your service.<br><br>

       In Condesa our jewelers have one goal: To make your vision happen, to transform your precious idea into a stunning reality.
 We love witnessing emotions turn into brilliance, colour and design. <strong>We stand in awe of beauty.</strong>

       <br><br>

       We take pride in being fully equipped and capable of servicing top-level clientele.
 Our workshop/store is a place where one on one connection sparks creativity, prompts trust and promotes the expression of the self.
-Without fail, the creations that result from this experience satisfy the need and often exceed expectations.
+Without fail, the creations that result from this experience satisfy the need and very often exceed expectations.
     aos_select: true
     title: Who We Are
     type: img_half_right